li3zhen1/sociolinguistics-greeting-analysis/documents/final.typ

 + Run `eda.ipynb` to aggregate the results.

-+ Copy the saved `regex_sum.json` to `visualization.html` and open it in a browser to visualize the results.
++ Copy the generated `regex_sum.json` to `visualization.html` and open it in a browser to visualize the results.

 == Data Result